What is a Kanban Agile Strategy?

 If you would like to learn more about Kanban vs Scrum methodologies here is a great article that covers both in further detail.

 If you’d like to learn more about how CRi can help you maximize your team or project efficiency using Kanban or other Agile Strategies please contact our team or contact us at firstname.lastname@example.org.
+To learn more about commonly used agile terms and concepts, view our agile glossary.

 Source: Brechner, Eric.
 Agile Project Management with Kanban Redmond: Microsoft Press, 2015.
 Print